Home

 Helpful Hints

-- Pancetta is an un-smoked Italian bacon.
-The released fat is what gives this chicken Marsala its deeply satisfying flavor.
-Look for pancetta in your grocers deli case.
-If not, use the same amount of regular bacon, thick sliced, reduced sugar, if available.
-Cut slices into a small dice
+• Look for pancetta in your grocers deli case.
+If not, use the same amount of thick-sliced bacon cut into a small dice.

-- Use a mixture of wild mushrooms for better flavor
+• Use a mixture of wild mushrooms for better flavor

-- This dish can also be made with turkey, veal or pork cutlets.
+• This dish can also be made with turkey, veal or pork cutlets

 Chicken Marsala